dwbuiten/bxd/README.md

 This list will be updated as limitations are removed.

-* Scrollback is limited to the current block and the previous block.
-This will go away in the future, optionally, for a memory usage and speed tradeoff.
 * The seek-to-next-difference feature currently only seeks to the block which contains the next difference, even if it isn't necessarily displayed on the screen.